aditya63/AnimationPortfolio/README.md

 ### Instructions

 * Clone this repo or download it form this website.
-* Now to install depedencies, go to the project folder through terminal/command line and enter:
+* Now to install dependencies, go to the project folder through terminal/command line and enter:
 ```
 npm install